 “Meeting Kelly and her family was one of the best parts of our experience,” Melissa says.
 “Not only did she give us our son, but I feel like we gained an extended family.
 Getting that from this experience when we started our fertility journey is something I would have never expected.”

-She adds, “Kelly has been a role model to me as mom.
-The way she treats her kids and how they spend time together as a family – it’s something I looked up to, and it’s how I want to be as mom.
+She adds, “Kelly has been a role model to me as a mom.
+The way she treats her kids and how they spend time together as a family – it’s something I looked up to, and it’s how I want to be as a mom.
 We keep in touch via text.
 I’ll ask her for advice or just send a photo to let her know how Beckham is doing, and she does the same with her kids.”

 Believing in the process

 Because she understands first-hand how difficult the journey can be, Melissa graciously spends much of her personal time serving as a sounding board for other intended parents on social media, offering encouragement and support.

 “We had the mantra of ‘if you believe, you will conceive,’” she says.
 “It’s something I saw in one of the clinics we visited, and it really helped me.”